-Some other nutrients we need to help balance our mood and fight stress naturally are:
+Some other nutrients we need to help fight stress and balance our mood naturally are:

-Vitamin D – It's not unusual to be low in vitamin D if you have Fibromyalgia; most likely, your doctor will test your levels and, if you are deficient, prescribe you a vitamin D supplement.
-You can also boost your vitamin D from the sun's UV rays through foods like fatty fish, eggs, dairy, and fortified cereal.
+Vitamin D – It's not unusual to be low in vitamin D if you have fibromyalgia; most likely, your doctor will test your levels and, if you are deficient, prescribe you a vitamin D supplement.
+Also, you can boost your vitamin D from the sun's UV rays and through foods like fatty fish, eggs, dairy, and fortified cereal.

-Fiber – According to research published in The Journal of Physiology, eating high-fiber foods may reduce the effects of stress on our gut and behavior.
+Fiber – According to research published in The Journal of Physiology, eating high-fiber foods can reduce the effects of stress on our gut.
 To eat more fiber, eating more fruit, avocados, and whole grains is usually a good place to start.

 Calcium – While many people get calcium from dairy, you might not be someone who can eat a lot of dairy due to lactose intolerance.
-In this case, you can get it from foods like almonds, sesame seeds, chia seeds, asparagus, oranges, blackberries, and green leafy vegetables.
+You can get calcium also from almonds, sesame seeds, chia seeds, asparagus, oranges, blackberries, and green leafy vegetables.

-Iron – You also want to make sure you have enough iron.
-Iron can help with your mental health, as well as balancing your energy levels.
+Iron – It's important to ensure you have enough iron.
+Iron can help with your mental health and balance your energy levels.
 Get iron from lean red meat, turkey, broccoli, dark chocolate, nuts, and seeds, like pumpkin seeds and almonds.

 Protein – You get protein from many of these same foods, including lean meat, poultry, fish, dairy, cheese, eggs, and nuts.